imr/ngspice/src/spicelib/devices/hicum2/overview_files.md

 # hicum2soachk.c
 # hicum2temp.c
     * Temperature scaling of all parameters
-    * Models are implemented, missing are the derivatives
-    * As most models are easy and just temperature dependent -> no dual numbers -> Markus: I disagree
+    * Models are implemented and all derivatives are implemented using dual numbers
     * Assignee: Mario
 # hicum2trunc.c